starikovm/phpunit-documentation-new/src/source/writing-tests-for-phpunit.rst

 depended-upon test as its argument.
 Finally, ``testPop()`` depends upon ``testPush()``.

-.. note:: Annotation
-   @depends
-   The return value yielded by a producer is passed "as-is" to its consumers by default.
+.. note:: The return value yielded by a producer is passed "as-is" to its consumers by default.
 This means that when a producer returns an object a reference to that object is passed to the consumers.
 When a copy should be used instead of a reference then @depends clone should be used instead of @depends.

-Defect Localization

 To quickly localize defects, we want our attention to be focussed on relevant failing tests.
 This is why PHPUnit skips the execution of a test